Rachel Corrie: Corrie's emails to her mother

 Corrie sent a series of emails to her mother while she was in Gaza, four of which were later published by The Guardian.
 In January 2008, Norton published a book titled Let Me Stand Alone by Corrie, which included the e-mails along with some of her other writings.
 Yale Professor David Bromwich said that Corrie left "letters of great interest".
-The play My Name Is Rachel Corrie, as well as The Skies are Weeping, a cantata,ere based on Corrie's letters.
+The play My Name Is Rachel Corrie, as well as The Skies are Weeping, a cantata, are based on Corrie's letters.